purefunktion/Droneboy/README.md

 Droneboy creates endless tones or drones on the Gameboys four channels.
 You can manipulate volume, duty and frequency.

 # Don't have a real Gameboy and flashcart?
 There are numerous emulators for the Gameboy these days.
-The Droneboy ROM was developed using BGB emulator.
-Other famous once are SameBoy and Emoulicious.
-You can even try Droneboy in your browser over at https://wasmboy.app/ Download the droneboy.gb file above and try it out.
+The Droneboy ROM was developed using BGB, SameBoy and Emoulicious.
+Get one of them and download the droneboy.gb file above and try it out.
+You can also try Droneboy in your browser over at https://hh.gbdev.io/game/droneboy.

 # How to use
 The Droneboy is made up of four control pages volume, duty, frequency and chord/chord step.